parrt/cs652/projects/Java-REPL.md

 language: java
 ```

-Check out [https://travis-ci.com/USF-CS652-S16/USERID-repl](https://travis-ci.com/USF-CS652-S16/USERID-repl) or [https://travis-ci.com/USF-CS345-S16/USERID-repl](https://travis-ci.com/USF-CS345-S16/USERID-repl) where USERID is your github user id.
+Check out [https://travis-ci.com/USF-CS652-S16/repl-USERID](https://travis-ci.com/USF-CS652-S16/repl-USERID) where USERID is your github user id.
 Mine is parrt, for example.
 You will not be able to see the repositories of other students.

 ## Deliverables